braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/user_phone_numbers.md

 ### Formatting

-as a best practice, the best way to import a phone number is in [`e.164`](https://en.wikipedia.org/wiki/e.164) format. however, braze will attempt to interpret or convert any u.s. number to the best of our ability.
+As a best practice, the best way to import a phone number is in [`E.164`](https://en.wikipedia.org/wiki/e.164) format.
+However, braze will attempt to interpret or convert any u.s. number to the best of our ability.

 All U.S. numbers must be valid, 10-digit phone numbers with a valid area code.
 They can be input without the `+` and country code, as Braze will assume and map all valid, 10-digit phone numbers as U.S. numbers.